sacchen/sacchen/README.md

 ### Hi there 👋

-- I'm making [shortyourfriends](https://github.com/sacchen/short-your-friends), a platform to short your friends and make them achieve their goal to spite and prove you wrong.
+- I'm making [shortyourfriends](https://github.com/sacchen/short-your-friends), a platform to short your friends and make them achieve their goals to spite and prove you wrong.
 - I blog at [sacchen.github.io](https://sacchen.github.io/)

 <!--